zarroboogs/p5-ct/README.md

 Allows you to edit both the confidant’s current rank and the confidant's affinity (determines whether the confidant will rank up the next time you meet with them).

-Changing a confidant's rank via the table is not recommended, instead change the affinity and then initiate a rank up in game.
+Changing a confidant's rank via the table is not recommended, instead change the affinity and then initiate a confidant event in-game.

 ### Social Stats